Strengthen Yoga With New Practices

 Emily (Beginner) Active stretching Developed flexibility and built the confidence to explore more advanced poses.

-See also Exciting Ways to Enhance Yoga
+See also Smart Ways To Upgrade Your Yoga

 Stakeholder Analysis